Tottenham charged by UEFA over pitch invasions

 LONDON Tottenham Hotspur have been charged by UEFA after their Europa League game against Partizan Belgrade on Thursday was suspended for several minutes following three separate pitch invasions which appeared to be part of an online prank.

-European football's governing body said in a statement on Friday that disciplinary proceedings had been opened and the case would be dealt with on Dec.
+European soccer's governing body said in a statement on Friday that disciplinary proceedings had been opened and the case would be dealt with on Dec.
 11.

 Ukrainian referee Yevhen Aranovskiy took the players off the field after 38 minutes of the Group C game with the teams drawing 0-0.
 The players returned to the White Hart Lane pitch about 10 minutes later and Spurs won the match 1-0.